woodsh17/LigandMPNN/docs/source/installation.md

     ```
     curl -LsSf https://astral.sh/uv/install.sh | sh
     ```
-    1. (Optional) Create an alias, if necessary, to call `uv` without giving the full path:
+    1. (Optional) Create an alias (if necessary) to call `uv` without giving the full path:
         When `uv` is installed on your system it will specify the path that it is installed to.
-Use that path to make the alias, for example:
+Use that path to make the alias.
         ```
         alias uv=/path/to/installation/of/uv
         ```
-        You can add this path to your `bash.rc` or `.zshrc` to have the alias automatically set up when you use your terminal.
+        You can add this path to your `bash.rc` or `.zshrc` to have the alias automatically set when you use your terminal.
 1. Create a virutal environment using Python 3.11 and activate it
     ```
     uv venv rosettampnn_venv --python 3.11